 After being the first to discover the Clotilda shipwreck, Ben Raines received much recognition for his contribution to the study of enslaved people in the US.
 He wrote the 2022 book ‘The Last Slave Ship: The True Story of How Clotilda Was Found, Her Descendants, and an Extraordinary Reckoning,’ which delves into the history of Clotilda’s survivors and his journey finding the ship’s remains.

-Besides, Ben has shared his research and findings with numerous prestigious media organizations like National Geographic, The LA Times, and the Smithsonian National Museum.
-He is actively involved with the Africatown residents and organizations like Clotilda Descendants Association in establishing the Africatown Heritage House Museum.
+Ben has also shared his research and findings with numerous prestigious media organizations, such as National Geographic, The LA Times, and the Smithsonian National Museum.
+He is actively involved with the Africatown residents and organizations like the Clotilda Descendants Association in establishing the Africatown Heritage House Museum.
 Apart from the book, Ben has directed another documentary called ‘Carnivorous Kingdom,’ which explores carnivorous plants and their qualities.
 The environmental journalist presently lives with his wife in Fairhope, Alabama.

 Joe Turner played a lesser-known yet pivotal role in helping find Clotilda’s remains and helped Ben and the team navigate the waters with his expert automotive advice and assistance.
 Not just that, he even chronicled their experiences through his accurate photographs, allowing researchers to correlate the findings with previous material.
 Joe currently lives in Fairhope with his family and was working full-time with a tree service company as of 2018.
 He occasionally visits his automotive shop in Daphne to help his son Alex, who has taken charge of the business.